b3b00/csly/README.md

 Comments or whitespace are almost every time discardable.
 But sometimes it makes sens to preserve them :

 - use comments to generate auto doc (think javadoc, c#'s xmldoc or python's docstring )
-- introduce meta data without clutering your grammar
+- introduce meta data without cluttering your grammar

 So CSLY borrowed the (antlr channel concept)[https://datacadamia.com/antlr/channel].
 Every lexeme can be redirected to a specific channel.
 By default comments go to channel 2.